 Looking to book a guided trip and hoping to book somebody in particular?
 This is no problem, whether you've fished with one of our guides before and would like to do so again or because you think you'd be a good fit.
 Please contact the shop directly rather than contacting the guide.
 You can use our Guided Trip Information Form, give us a call, or e-mail Walter to start the booking process.
 You can request a specific guide when you book.

 Kody Marr joined Parks' Fly Shop for the 2018 season as a shop clerk and trainee guide.
-He began guiding late in the 2018 season and will be a full guide in 2019.
+He began guiding late in the 2018 season.

 Kody was born in Colorado but grew up mainly fishing southern California chasing largemouth bass on Pyramid Lake and Santee Lakes, and yellowfin tuna and dorado doing multi-day deep sea trips out of Dana Point.
 Once finished with college he moved back to the Colorado high country and immediately turned to trout where he fell in love with the diverse headwater streams and tailwater options on the South Platte, Blue, and Arkansas Rivers.